pahari/UrlShortner/README.md

 <b>UrlShortner</b>

-The objective of this application is to provide a Short Url for a Long Url
+The objective of this application is to provide a Short Url for a given Long Url.
+The Short URL(URI) will be of 7 digits.

 <b>It provides the following functionalities :</b>
 Shorten the Long URL